What Exactly Is Borderline Personality Disorder—and What Causes It?

 Often, a fear of abandonment and rejection drives some of this behavior in people with borderline personality disorder.

 Borderline personality disorder causes

-No one knows exactly what causes borderline personality disorder but, like so many other physical and emotional conditions, it seems to be a combination of genetics and environment.
+No one knows exactly what causes borderline personality disorder but, like so many other physical and emotional conditions, it seems to have a combination of genetic and environmental causes.
 People with a family history of BPD are much more likely to have the condition.
 And many people with BPD have also suffered childhood trauma.

 Genes set up your likelihood of being a certain way, says Dr. Oldham, “and that can be altered and move into a good direction or a troubled one depending on trauma or challenges developmentally.”

 Fortunately, a genetic predisposition doesn’t mean a borderline diagnosis is inevitable.
 “The heritable risk is about the same as breast cancer,” Dr. Oldham says.
 “It has a risk, but it doesn’t mean you’re going to encounter the turbulence to precipitate the illness.”

 Research also shows that people with the disorder have changes in the brain, particularly the areas that control impulses and regulate emotions, but it’s not clear if the changes are a result or a cause of BPD.

 Borderline personality disorder treatment

 The mainstay of treatment for borderline personality disorder is psychotherapy.
 This is unlike most other psychiatric conditions, like anxiety or depression, where medication is usually called for, says Dr. Oldham.
 Therapy can be one-on-one with a professional or in a group setting.
 Certain types of psychotherapy seem to be especially helpful for BPD.